sumankumarsandiri/delivery/README.md

 ### Complete Ride:

-Send a GET request to `/ride/complete-ride` with the required query parameters.
+Send a POST request to `/ride/complete-ride` with the required fields in the request body.

 ## Example Requests